Feasting on "Roots" in Australia, Ajane finds herself in Emma Decker Super Rugby

 In Australia, as in France, there is no women’s rugby professional.
 Internationals are paid only by the federation.
 “Question level, I would say the local Perth team is equal to our Federal 1.
 This is like the State Portal for the Western Army.”

-“In the U18 and U20, I was part of the French top 100, but after that, I did not achieve the goals I had set for myself.
-However, I disconnected myself from Bordeaux.
-In the end I tell myself it’s not luck… “
+“In the U18 and U20, I was part of the French Top 100.
+But since then, I have not achieved the goals I set for myself.
+However, I have cut myself off from Portico. … “

 “Glad women rugby is back on the agenda”

 Emma DeCooper naturally has an eye on women’s rugby at Lot-ed-Coronais.
 “Great compliment to my friends from Laraoke where I played before moving to Australia”.
-Former Brown ‘Les “is happy to see women’s rugby coming back and growing up in Agen.
-I know some vahines from the Bordeaux era. .
+Former Brown ‘Les “is happy to see women’s rugby coming back and growing up in Agen. .

 Want to see what the new Agent Tonic wears one day?
 Not immediately anyway.
 “And more and more, I’m staying in Australia.
 I’m taking classes at an English and bodybuilding school.
 I can see it turning into my job.”